 I love the expressions on their little faces.
 Everyone is different with hair and eye color, beards, eyelashes, and smiles.

-The puppets represent people from the Bible.
+Just in case you were wondering about the style of clothing , the puppets represent people from the Bible.
+The women are wearing a veil, crown, or some kind of head covering.
 Some of the Bible stories presented as puppet shows were Noah's Ark, David's Giant Faith, Jonah and the Whale, Moses and Water from the Rock, Jacob and Esau, and The Birth of Moses to name a few.

 Making these darlings is a long process, but very rewarding for the students in the end.
 I do hope Cindy will continue to have the kids make puppets in the future.